 Instructions to user:

-Step 2: Find correct address for other party
+Step 2: Find correct address for debt collector

-You will need to look at correspondence from the debt collector (or lender or their solicitors) to find out where to send this letter.
+You will need to look at correspondence from the debt collector to find out where to send this letter.

 - Your debt collector (or your lender if they are chasing their own debt) will usually be required to be a member of this scheme by law if they are collecting a consumer credit debt.